August 25, 2017: Theatre Yesterday and Today, by Ron Fassler

 That’s a lot of Hamlets.
 All this on a subway ride downtown, happy to finally be getting back to seeing a full-length Hamlet on stage once again, in a production that clocked in at exactly four hours.
 To that I say, “Boy am I glad I saw it.”

 Isaac’s Hamlet was heartfelt, intelligent, athletic, funny, sensual and even perverse (he plays a good deal of it in his underwear).
 The thing about Hamlet, perhaps more than any of the other major tragic roles in Shakespeare, is that it allows any actor to bring of themselves whatever they choose to the role.
 Macbeth is a warrior, Othello is a general, Lear is a King … Hamlet is a young prince.
 Recently out of school (and not schooled by any means in the intrigues of the politics of the court to which his father gave his life), he doesn’t know what to make of his mother marrying her brother-in-law or even whether she knows he killed her husband or not (something that has been open to interpretation for hundreds of years).
-Hamlet’s confusion is our confusion and were are helpless to intervene as we watch his solutions to his predicament go disastrously awry, hence the play being a tragedy.
+Hamlet’s confusion is our confusion and we are helpless to intervene as we watch his solutions to his predicament go disastrously awry, hence the play being a tragedy.
 The fact that Gold and his actors mine as much of the comedy that they do serves this production well.
 It’s not for nothing that the extraordinarily talented Keegan-Michael Key is Horatio, a role not known for being a whole lot about the funny.
 I particularly enjoyed Ritchie Coster as a no-nonsense Claudius, played without pretension.
-That he doubles as his own brother (the ghost of Hamlet’s father) was a nice touch I have never seen in any other production.
+In a nice twist, the actor doubles as his own brother (the ghost of Hamlet’s father).
 The entire cast shines, with the Polonius of Peter Friedman deserving special mention, as he excels at every aspect of the character.
 Often played as a fool, there was nothing foolish about Friedman.
 I enjoyed him in his every moment on stage (and he is on stage a lot).